Douglas Treaties: Treaties

-The Douglas Treaties cover approximately 930 km2 of land around Victoria, Saanich, Sooke, Nanaimo and Port Hardy, all on Vancouver Island that were exchanged for cash, clothing and blankets.
+The Douglas Treaties cover approximately 930 km2 of land around Victoria, Saanich, Sooke, Nanaimo and Port Hardy, all on Vancouver Island, that were exchanged for cash, clothing and blankets.
 The terms of the treaties promised that they would be able to retain existing village lands and fields for their use, and also would be allowed to hunt and fish on the surrendered lands.

-These fourteen land purchases became the fourteen Treaties that make up the Douglas Treaties.
+These fourteen land purchases became the Douglas Treaties.
 Douglas didn't continue buying land due to lack of money and the slow growth of the Vancouver Island colony.
-Along with Treaty 8, the Douglas Treaties were the last treaties signed between the crown and the First Nations in British Columbia until Nisga'a Final Agreement.
+Along with Treaty 8, the Douglas Treaties were the last treaties signed between the Crown and the First Nations in British Columbia until Nisga'a Final Agreement.

-The treaties are endlessly disputed for a number of reasons and have been subject to numerous court cases.
-One of the major controversies regarding the treaties is the actual terms of the treaties were left blank at the time of signing and a number of clauses and pages were instead inserted at a later date.
+The treaties are controversial for a number of reasons and have been subject to numerous court cases.
+One of the major sources of dispute regarding the treaties is the actual terms of the treaties were left blank at the time of signing and a number of clauses and pages were instead inserted at a later date.

 Context

-The Treaties were signed during a period of severe cultural destruction in which the Songhees had experienced precipitous population decline, due to the arrival of foreign diseases.
-The Treaties remain highly controversial given that it is unclear whether the Aboriginal leaders knew exactly what they were signing over.
+The treaties were signed during a period of severe cultural destruction in which the Songhees had experienced precipitous population decline, due to the arrival of foreign diseases.
+The treaties remain highly controversial given that it is unclear whether the Indigenous leaders knew exactly what they were signing over.